ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ### ace-group/GROUPNAME/nodes/NODENAME/pub-key

-This resource implements a POST handler.
+This resource implements a POST handler, if the KDC stores the public key of group members.
+If the KDC does not store the public keys of group members, the handler does not implement any method, and every request returns a 4.05 Method Not Allowed error.

 #### POST Handler {#node-pub-key-post}